pika/pika/docs/index.rst

    channel_use
    examples/index
    faq
+   version_history

-0.9.7 Release Nodes
+0.9.7 Release Notes
 -------------------

-- New featurs
+**New features**

- - generator based consumer in BlockingChannel
+- generator based consumer in BlockingChannel (See :doc:`examples/blocking_consumer_generator` for example)

-- Bugfixs
+**Changes**

+- BlockingChannel._send_method will only wait if explicitly told to

+**Bugfixes**

 - Added the exchange "type" parameter back but issue a DeprecationWarning
 - Dont require a queue name in Channel.queue_declare()
 - Fixed KeyError when processing timeouts (Issue # 215 - Fix by Raphael De Giusti)
 - Don't try and close channels when the connection is closed (Issue #216 - Fix by Charles Law)
 - Dont raise UnexpectedFrame exceptions, log them instead
 - Handle multiple synchronous RPC calls made without waiting for the call result (Issues #192, #204, #211)
 - Typo in docs (Issue #207 Fix by Luca Wehrstedt)
 - Only sleep on connection failure when retry attempts are > 0 (Issue #200)
 - Bypass _rpc method and just send frames for Basic.Ack, Basic.Nack, Basic.Reject (Issue #205)

 Pika Core Modules and Classes
 -----------------------------